StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/create-a-new-case.md

 ## Create a case from a MISP event

 !!! info "Data transfer"
-    Data from the MISP event, such as observables, is automatically transferred to the case.
+    When creating a case from a MISP event, data from the event, such as observables, is automatically transferred to the case.

 1. {!includes/create-a-case.md!}